 Farming is a full time job.
-Even with ‘off farm’ jobs, we still have to come home and tend to animals, gardens and chores.
+Even with ‘off farm’ jobs, we still come home and tend to animals, gardens and chores.
 Our days are long, and some days extend well past sundown.
 In order to restore our balance, we require some down time.
-For us, that means heading to the pond and sitting on the prayer bench.
+For us, we head to the pond and sit on the prayer bench.
 This is a place where we talk to God, enjoy our solitude, and take the time to just Be Still.
-More ideas, plans and problem solving have been done on this bench than anywhere else on the farm.
-All because we took the time to breathe.
+More ideas, plans and problem solving are done on this bench than anywhere else on the farm.
+All because we take the time to breathe.
 You may not have a pond and a prayer bench, but find somewhere you can sit and just be.
 Create a sanctuary where nothing negative can enter.
-No bad thoughts.
-No worries.
-No problems.
+No bad thoughts, or worries, or problems.
 It is one of the best ways to put your life into proper perspective.

 7) Did you muck out the chicken coop?

 Life isn’t always easy.
-Sometimes there are tough jobs that need to be done to keep everything healthy and happy.
+The tough jobs need to be done to keep everything healthy and happy.
 It can be anything from mucking out a barn, cleaning out a chicken coop or a garage, creating a budget or any other dreaded item on your Things To Do list.
-The best way to handle these is to just dive in and get started.
-Before long, the chore will be done and it will be nothing more than a memory.
+The best way to handle these is to dive in and get started.
+Before long, the chore is done and it is nothing more than a memory.
 You will feel better about yourself for getting it accomplished, and if you really are cleaning out that coop, you will have a good hot shower to look forward to.

 8) Did you fix the fence?